 Use Case | Commonly used in industrial and agriculture settings |

-Bumper Pull Hitch
+Bumper Pull Trailer Hitch

 You’ll use a standard hitch ball or trailer coupler, too.
 Common applications include small utility trailers or enclosed car trailers for personal use around town.